JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 Given the target imbalance, **accuracy** was deemed an inappropriate performance measure.
 Instead, the primary evaluation metric was the **Area Under the ROC Curve (AUC)**.
 AUC measures the model’s ability to discriminate between positive and negative classes with 0.5 representing random guessing and *.0 indicating perfect classification.

-We compared five classification models**:
+We compared five classification models:

 1. **Baseline Logistic Regression (Balanced)**
    A simple, robust baseline model adjusted for class imbalance.